-On undeveloped sites with land in its natural condition, rainfall is normally absorbed into the ground through permeable surfaces.
-In urban settings, however, where permeable surfaces are less common, it typically flows across land ("sheet flows") toward low points such as water bodies or storm sewers.
-The storm sewers direct this stormwater through underground pipes to an outfall that discharges into a waterway.
-As described above, in New York City, these can be either combined or separate systems.
-Generally, stormwater flows in separately sewered and waterfront areas are discharged to the waterway without treatment; stormwater flows in a combined sewered area are treated at the City's WWTPs, except during wet weather periods where resulting combined flows are greater than two times the average design dry-weather flow (resulting in CSOs).
+On undeveloped sites with land in its natural condition, rainfall is normally absorbed into the ground through permeable su faces.
+In urban settings, however, where permeable surfaces are less common, it typically flow access land ("sheet flows") toward low points such as water bodies or storm sewers.
+The storices were direct this sorrowater through underground pipes to an outfall that discharges into a waterway.
+As dragible babove, in New York City, these can be either combined or separate systems.
+Generally, stormwater flows in separately sewered and waterfront areas are discharged to the waterway without treatment; stormwater flows in a combined sewered area are treated in the City's (VWTPs, except during wet weather periods where resulting combined flows are greater than two times the average design dry-weather flow (resulting in CSOs).

 Stormwater is of concern if it exceeds the capacity of the City's sewers or wastewater conveyance systems and transmits new or increased levels of pollutants to the City's water bodies.
-This is an issue for developments that would increase residential densities and reduce capacity for stormwater in a combined sewer system; industrial facilities with toxic or other harmful materials stored or handled onsite; development sites that would be covered with large areas of impervious surfaces including streets that generate runoff containing various pollutants (i.e., oil, gasoline, floatables, etc.); and for project activities or construction that would increase the potential for soil erosion and sedimentation of water bodies citywide.
-If appropriate stormwater management measures are not implemented, proposed projects that increase runoff to the City's sewer system may potentially worsen existing conditions such as localized street flooding, surcharging sewers downstream, sewer back-ups (SBUs) or CSOs in surrounding waterbodies, all of which are public health and natural resources concerns.
+This is an issue for developments that would increase residential densities and reduce capacity for stormwater in a combined sewer system; industrial facilities with toxic or other harmful materials stored or handled onsite, development sites that would be covered with large areas of impervious surfaces including treets that generate runoff containing various pollutants (oil, gasoline, floatables, etc.); and project activities or construction that would increase the potential for soil erosion and sedimentation of water bodies Citywide.
+If appropriate stormwater management measures are not implemented, proposed projects that increase runoff to the City's sewer system may potentially worsen existing conditions such as localized street flooding, surcharging sewers downstream, sewer back-ups (SBUs), or CSOs in surrounding waterbodies, all of which are public health and natural resources concerns.

-As described in PlaNYC and the Mayor's Sustainable Stormwater Management Plan, a network of stormwater best management practices (BMPs) or source controls, has the potential to significantly reduce pollution through incremental investments made over the next twenty years and beyond.
-The City has been evaluating these BMPs to see how well they work in New York City and to enact policies to encourage their widespread use.
-Promising BMPs identified for application in the City include blue and green roofs, subsurface open bottom detention systems that allow for infiltration while slowing the release of stormwater to the sewer system, roadway alterations that allow runoff to soak or infiltrate into the ground, and rain barrels or cisterns that can store water from down-spouts during warm weather months.
+As described in the NYC Green Infrastructure Plan, PlaNYC and the Mayor's Sustainable Stormwater Management Plan, a network of stormwater best management practices (BMPs) or source controls, has the potential to significantly reduce pollution through incremental investments made over the next twenty years and beyond.
+Promising BMPs identified for application in the City include blue and green roofs, subsurface open bottom detention systems that allow for infiltration while slowing the release of stormwater to the sewer system, roadway alterations that allow runoff to soak or infiltrate into the ground, and rain barrels or cisterns that can store water from downspouts during warm weather months.
+Stormwater capture through green infrastructure and other source controls will reduce CSO volumes and improve water quality while providing substantial sustainability benefits such as reducing energy use and mitigating the urban heat island effect.